maemo-leste/maemo-leste.github.io/content/maemo-leste-march-2018-update.rst

   `#84 <https://github.com/maemo-leste/bugtracker/issues/84>`_

   Several people have inquired about a "Scratchbox" like tool.
-Currently, development is done on the device (or virtual machines) themselves.
-You can simple use the standard debian development tools for all development and packaging, so at this point there does not seem to be a reason to develop a "Scratchbox" like environment.
+Currently, development is done on the devices themselves, or virtual machines.
+You can simply use the standard Debian development tools for all development and packaging, so at this point there does not seem to be a reason to develop a Scratchbox-like environment.

 * A **lot** of work has gone into readying `connui` and `icd2` (the connectivity UI, API, daemon and plugins) for Maemo Leste.
 Unfortunately, it is not in a